 On June 17, 2021, the Company completed the RTO with Georgetown pursuant to the business combination agreement dated March 4, 2021.
-On June 17, 2021, the Company met the requirement to be listed as a TSX Venture Tier 2 Company.
-Therefore, effective at the opening of trading, Monday June 21, 2021, the Company's listing was transferred from the NEX board to the TSX Venture Exchange and the Company's classification was changed from NEX to Tier 2.
+On June 17, 2021, the Company met the requirement to be listed as a TSXV Tier 2 Company.
+Effective at the opening of trading on June 21, 2021, the Company's listing was transferred from the NEX board to the TSXV and the Company's classification was changed from NEX to Tier 2.